gtewksbury/Microsoft-Bot-Framework-HOL/lab 6 - Luis all the way down/README.md

 ![Smart Number of People](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%206%20-%20Luis%20all%20the%20way%20down/images/bot-smart-number-people.png)

 Success!
-The request should have been gracefully interpreted as a *Set Reservation Party Size* intent your *LuisReservationDialog*.
+The request should have been gracefully interpreted as a *Set Reservation Party Size* **intent** within your *LuisReservationDialog*.
 Let's try another example.
 Start a new conversation and type `Make me a reservation at a good italian restaurant in pittsburgh`.
 When the bot prompts you with restaurant recommendations, type `actually, I'm in the mood for chinese`.
 Hopefully your bot was able to handle this gracefully as well.

 ![Smart Number of People](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%206%20-%20Luis%20all%20the%20way%20down/images/bot-smart-cuisine.png)